Binchōtan

 Binchō-tan is a type of hardwood charcoal which takes the natural shape of the wood that was used to make it.
 It is also harder than black charcoal, ringing with a metallic sound when struck.
-Due to its physical structure, binchō-tan takes on a whiter or even metallic appearance and, apart from being used for cooking, has other benefits such as absorption of odors.
+Due to its physical structure, binchō-tan takes on a whiter or even metallic appearance.
+Apart from being used for cooking, it has other benefits, such as absorption of odors.

-In comparison, oga-tan is a type of biomass briquettes - a sawdust charcoal compressed into shapes with angular edges, often with a hole in the center.
-There exists a common misconception amongst restaurants and chefs that causes them to refer to oga-tan as binchō-tan.

-Wind chimes and a musical instrument, the tankin ("charcoal-xylophone"), have been made from Binchō-tan.